-- Pay attention to the rules about naming files the file naming rules are in the solicitation or under "How To Apply" in the 2019 Grant Applicant Resource Guide (https://ojp.gov/funding/Apply/Resources/Grant-App-Resource-Guide.htm). - Try to submit your application 2 days in advance of the due date in case you have challenges submitting it.
+- Pay attention to the rules about naming files the file naming rules are in the solicitation or under "How To Apply" in the 2019 Grant Application Resource Guide (https://ojp.gov/funding/Apply/Resources/Grant-App-Resource-Guide.htm). - Try to submit your application 2 days in advance of the due date in case you have challenges submitting it. - Typically all applicants will receive award/non-award notification by the end of that fiscal year.